Argorant

 AI agents make the old seat-based mental model weaker.
 A human SDR may run a few searches per day.
 An agent can plan segments, check counts, preview coverage, enrich, and prepare lists across thousands of accounts if the vendor allows it.

-Argorant's opportunity is to be explicit about safety from the beginning: OAuth, quotas, redacted previews, no public raw emails, account-controlled reveal, and export caps.
+Argorant's opportunity is to be explicit about safety from the beginning: OAuth, plan limits, masked previews, no public full email addresses, account-controlled reveal, and export caps.
 That is the right posture for AI SDR builders who need data infrastructure rather than another manual UI.

 The clean test plan